apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fact-check: Drones were not tracking missing radioactive material in New Jersey**
+**12 people found dead inside restaurant at popular ski resort**

-You can read more about it [here](https://abcnews.go.com/US/fact-check-radioactive-material-triggered-drone-theories-missing/story?id\\u003d116884712).
+You can read more about it [here](https://abcnews.go.com/International/12-people-found-dead-inside-restaurant-popular-ski/story?id\\u003d116895267).

 ## Requirements
 - Python 3.8